 , and DELETE

-which handle data manipulation, and allows users to perform tasks including inserting or deleting rows, retrieving data from the database, and modifying existing data.
+which handles data manipulation, and allows users to perform tasks including inserting or deleting rows, retrieving data from the database, and modifying existing data.

 Base64 in SQL